iomatix/ioTools-X4Foundations/Readme.md

 ## Tools Overview:

+### FontTools - Generating font files for X4 Foundations never been easier

+FontTools is package of tools designed to automate generating dictionaries files for X4 Foundations with its texture maps, the `.dds` files.
+Everything is automated right now, and only requirements are to have the desired font installed on the PC running the scripts, configuring the `config_fonts.lua` file and running `start.bat` - if you know what are you doing.
+If not, just stick to the tool manual - only one additional manual action is necessary to be sure that the scripts will work.

 ### XRCatTool - Unpacker for X4 Foundations

 XRCatTool is a tool specifically designed to unpack catalogs from X4 Foundations.
 It simplifies the process of extracting game data for modding purposes.